neomjs/neo/README.md

 You can find an in-depth description here: <a href="./buildScripts/README.md">Neo.mjs CLI</a>

 </br></br>

-[Spoiler] We are in the middle of wrapping up the new Framework Website, which will include the first version of a self-study based Learning Section.

-We are aiming to release it on August 1st, 2024.

-The current development state is already inside the dev branch.

-</br></br>
 Copyright (c) 2015 - today, <a href="https://www.linkedin.com/in/tobiasuhlig/">Tobias Uhlig</a>
 & <a href="https://www.linkedin.com/in/richwaters/">Rich Waters</a>